 - Its solid market position in the consumer finance space.

 - Rebranding strategy and positioning under new CEO.

 - Potential for stronger growth than the major banks.

-If you want to buy shares in Latitude Financial once it’s listed, you can take a look at our comprehensive guide to buying shares.
+If you want to buy shares in Latitude Financial once it's listed, you can take a look at our comprehensive guide on how to buy shares